mjpclab/jquery-tab/README.md

 # Including CSS
 jquery-tab provides default CSS styles if you don't want to make layout yourself.
 It also provides default skin.

+## Use CSS bundled version
-To use that, importing module `jquery-tab/with-css` instead of `jquery-tab`.
+For module environment, importing module `jquery-tab/with-css` instead of `jquery-tab`.
-For global variable mode, referencing the '-with-css' bundle file, or directly referencing CSS files under src/css/ folder.
+For global variable mode, referencing the '-with-css' bundle file.

+## Use standalone CSS file
+Copying or referencing source CSS files under `src/css/` directory.

 # Options
 ## Behavior Options